Type C videotape: Technical detail

 Type C VTRs can record a single complete video field in a single revolution of the drum, using a single video head, which made the format useful in computer animation and allowed for stills without frame stores or buffers.
 The tape is almost completely wrapped around the drum of the VTR in what is known as an omega wrap.
 Because the omega wrap only wraps the tape 346° around the drum, the vertical blanking interval of the video signal is lost, a problem solved by using a "1 1/2 head" system in which a secondary head scans or reads a narrow strip with the vertical blanking interval when the video head is not reading a video track on the tape.

 Sometimes in interlaced video a field is called a frame which can lead to confusion.
 The NTSC and PAL formats recorded by Type C VTRs are interlaced video formats and thus there is a vertical blanking interval after every field of video.

 The format is almost immune to dropouts.
-PAL Type C VTRs may have higher writing speeds to achieve higher bandwidth given PAL's 5-6 MHz bandwidth versus NTSC's 4.2 MHz.
+PAL Type C VTRs may have higher writing speeds to achieve higher bandwidth given PAL's 5–6 MHz bandwidth versus NTSC's 4.2 MHz.
 In practice, type C VTRs may have a bandwidth of 4.2 MHz for NTSC, and 5 MHz for PAL.
 Type C VTRs may have flying video erase heads mounted on the drum, allowing for individual frames to be erased.
-Some Type C VTRs could support reels with enough tape for 126 minutes of playback with NTSC, and 128 minutes with PAL, with 11.75 inch reels.
+Some Type C VTRs could support reels with enough tape for 126 minutes of playback with NTSC, and 128 minutes with PAL, with 11.75 in reels.

 Usage

 1-inch tape gained numerous uses in television production including outside broadcasts where it was used for instant replays and creating programme titles.
 1-inch machines were considerably smaller and more reliable than preceding two-inch versions and were seen by operators as a major technological breakthrough.
-Due to this smaller size, it was possible for OB crews to transport and use multiple machines, allowing for much more complex editing to be done on site for use within the programme.
+Due to this smaller size, it was possible for OB (Outside Broadcasting) crews to transport and use multiple machines, allowing for much more complex editing to be done on site for use within the programme.
 The quality and reliability of 1-inch Type C made it a mainstay in television and video production in television studios for almost 20 years, before being supplanted by more reliable digital videocassette formats like Digital Betacam, DVCAM, and DVCPRO.
 1-inch Type C was also widely used for the mastering of early LaserDisc titles.
 It was replaced in that role by the digital D-2 videocassette format in the late 1980s.